ArcTyXiaN/GOODWORK/README.md

 - Open a pull request and describe your changes.
 - Run linters and tests (if present) before submitting.

-## License

-This project has no license file in the repo.
-If you want to open-source it, consider adding an `MIT` license or another license of your choice.

 ## Contact